AllSaints: Music

 The company's strongest connection to date has been to the music industry, where they have collaborated with many established musical acts, including: Kings of Leon, Blonde Redhead, and the Dum Dum Girls.
-AllSaints hosts a series of live music performances in Los Angeles titled "The LA Sessions". including global artists such as OneRepublic, Echosmith and Mikky Ekko.
+AllSaints hosts a series of live music performances in Los Angeles titled "The LA Sessions". including global artists such as OneRepublic and Mikky Ekko.

 In 2010, the English rapper Tinie Tempah released a single titled "Frisky" that entered the UK Singles Chart at #2 and mentioned the brand in one of the lyrics: "I think I found a winner, with no ring around her finger.
 Her dress from AllSaints, but I think I’ve found a sinner".
 In 2013, Justin Timberlake released a single titled "Suit & Tie" featuring Jay-Z in which Jay-Z also mentioned the brand in the lyrics: "Tom Ford tuxedos for no reason.
 AllSaints for my angel.
 Alexander Wang too".

 Activism and philanthropy

 In addition to music, AllSaints is also active in social causes and public service.
 In Summer 2011, the company entered into a long-term partnership with the Not For Sale organization and launched a T-shirt line whose profits go toward combating human trafficking.
 Later that year, AllSaints released a short documentary titled Voices of the Cloth intended to promote British design and manufacturing.

 AllSaints also supports UK homeless charity Shelter, as well as charity partnerships with LGBTQ+ rights charity Kaleidoscope Trust and anti-racism charity Black Minds Matter UK.

-AllSaints is a member of the Better Cotton Initiative and in 2020 joined the British Retail Consortium’s Climate pledge to reduce to net-zero emission by 2040.
+AllSaints is a member of the Better Cotton Initiative and in 2020 joined the British Retail Consortium’s Climate pledge to reduce to net-zero emissions by 2040.